Shujimaki/voya/README.md

 # Voya

 Voya is a web-based travel planning app that helps you create, manage, and organize detailed itineraries.
-Built by Brian Metrillo, it offers an intuitive interface for planning trips, tracking destinations, and managing stops with routes.
+It offers an intuitive interface for planning trips, tracking destinations, and managing stops with routes.
 Perfect for adventurers and planners alike, Voya simplifies your travel experience.

 ## Features